alestolfo/RAAN_case_study/README.md

 ### Required packages

-I included in this repo the file `environment.yml`, which specifies the version of each package in the conda environment that I used for the development of the application.
+I included in this repo the file `environment.yml`, which specifies the packages I explicitly installed in the conda environment that I used for the development of the application.
 In particular, I installed `pandas`, `xlrd` and `openpyxl` to be able to process an Excel file using python.
-Make sure to install these packages (`pip install pandas xlrd openpyxl`), alternatively, create a new conda environment by running `conda env create -f environment.yml`.
+Create a new conda environment with these packages by running `conda env create -f environment.yml`, alternatively, install them via pip (`pip install pandas xlrd openpyxl`).

 ### Start the application